1. Output information

 Coherence and comparability

 We are leading internationally on the topic and collaborate with other countries to further develop the measurement of infrastructure.
-Organisations such as the NIC have data on comparable topics such as transport and energy.
-However, they use different methods to measure investment in infrastructure.
+Organisations such as the NIC have data on comparable topics such as Transport and Energy.
+However, they examine these topics through a different lens to how we measure investment in infrastructure.

 Accessibility and clarity

-Our Infrastructure in the UK bulletins are published for free on our website in line with the Code of Practice for statistics.
+Our Infrastructure in the UK bulletins are published for free on the ONS website in line with Code of Practice.
 Our recommended format for accessible content is a combination of HTML web pages for narrative, charts, and graphs, with data being provided in usable formats such as CSV and Excel file types.
 We also offer users the option to download the narrative in PDF format.
 In some instances, other software may be used or may be available on request.

-For information regarding conditions of access to data, please refer to:
+For information regarding conditions of access to data, please refer to the following:

 Timeliness and punctuality